kovvurisushma/Javascript-Concepts/Functions in JS.md

 ## Anonymous Functions or Anonymous Function Expressions
 - A Function without a name is called an anonymous function.
-- anonymous functions don't have their own identity, ie., we can't create and use anonymous functions like normal functions.
+Anonymous functions don't have their own identity, so we can't create and use anonymous functions like normal functions.
 - they are used for temporary tasks like when we use functions as values for example passing the functions as arguments, as callbacks, or immediately invoked function expressions (IIFEs)

 **Characteristics of Anonymous Functions**